Bartlett Springs, California: Resort

 Beside the main hotel there were large numbers of cottages and several other buildings including a general merchandise store, drugstore, bakery and butcher's shop.
+The resort was destroyed in a fire in 2007.

 Bottling plant

 The bottling works were below the hotel and the spring, so received a good hydraulic head.

 The water was taken from the bottom of the spring through a tin pipe to prevent the natural gas from escaping from the water.

 The water ran through a Berkefeld filter, then the bottles were filled by a tube that ran to the bottom of the bottle.

 As soon as each bottle was filled it was hermetically closed with a clamped cap.

 Each bottle was checked to make sure it was properly filled and free of organic matter before being packed for transport.

 A gasoline engine provided power for machines at the bottling plant including a bottle washer, labeling machine and conveyor belt.

 15 men worked at the plant, which could produce 10,000 bottles during a 9-hour day.

 The plant only operated in Summer and Fall, when the roads were in good condition, since there were no storage facilities.

 Between May and October there were about ten mule teams, each with 8-12 mules, hauling the cases of bottles to the railroad at Williams.